ibm-cloud-docs/CDN/troubleshooting.md

 With the 503 error, you might also see a message similar to the following: `An error occurred while processing your request.
 Reference #30.3598c0ba.1521745157.87201fff` (the actual reference number might vary).
 In this case, the reference number in the error string translates to an SSL handshake failure.

-To correct the issue, ensure that your Origin server's SSL certificates meets the following criteria:
+To correct the issue, ensure that your origin server's SSL certificates meets the following criteria:
   * The certificate must be issued by a certificate authority trusted by Akamai.
 You can view the list of Akamai trusted certificates at [this link](https://community.akamai.com/docs/DOC-4447-ssltls-certificate-chains-for-akamai-managed-certificates){:external}.
   * It must have a complete certificate chain (leaf, intermediate, root).
   * It must match the *Host header that is configured* on the CDN